apoorvmishra/myRepository/README.md

 # myRepository

-This repository has Java and Python codes.
+This repository has Java, JS and Python codes.